Beaches

 Passes are available for purchase beginning in May each year.
 See beach parking and season pass fees below:

 Prices have been updated for the 2025 beach season.
-Parking permits include access to all three of Scarborough's beaches.
-(Does not include parking at Scarborough Beach, which is privately-owned)
+Parking permits include access to three beaches that the Town of Scarborough maintains, which includes Hurd Park (Pine Point), Ferry Beach, and Higgins Beach.

 Season Parking Pass | Cost |